dconco/phpspa/docs/references/response.md

-# phpSPA v1.1.8 — Router & Response
+# PhpSPA v1.1.8 — Router & Response

 This document describes how to use the new Router and Response APIs introduced in v1.1.8.
 It contains full usage examples, API reference, and migration tips.